Little Ragu® Sweet Bay

 A more compact sweet bay with highly aromatic, deep green foliage that emerges on unique red-tinged stems.
 The dried leaves add a classic Mediterranean flavor to soups and sauces.
 Easy-care upright shrub or small tree.
 Handsome in natural form, or easily clipped into a formal hedge or topiary shape.
 Thrives in containers.
 Evergreen.

 - CareCare InformationProvide enriched, well-drained soil.
-Follow a regular watering schedule the first growing season to establish a deep, extensive root system.
-Water deeply, less frequently, once established.
-Apply a general purpose fertilizer in spring.
-Prune only as needed to shape.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Once established in the landscape, needs only occasional water.
+Water deeply and regularly during the first growing season to develop an extensive root system.
+Once established, reduce frequency; tolerates moderate drought.
+Apply fertilizer as new growth begins in spring.
+Slow growing; prune only as needed to shape.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.

 - History & LoreHistory:Laurus nobilis is native to the Southern Mediterranean region where it can reach 60 ft. in height in its native range.
 This new, more compact Laurus plant originated from an open-pollination in Dayton, Oregon, of an unnamed selection of Laurus nobilis, not patented, as the female parent, with an unknown selection of Laurus nobilis as the male parent.
 The new Laurus plant was discovered and selected by Rick H. Wells, as a single plant from within the progeny of the stated open-pollination in a controlled environment in Dayton, Oregon during the autumn of 2010.
 The characteristics that distinguished 'MonRik' as a new and distinct Laurus plant are: compact upright to somewhat outwardly spreading and uniformly mounded habit, vigorous, freely branching habit, and fragrant dark green leaves.
 The new Laurus differs from its female parent primarily in plant size and habit.Lore:The ancient Greeks and Romans fashioned bay laurel leaves into wreaths to be worn as crowns by the winners in sporting events.
 Laurel has always symbolized victory and merit and is proudly displayed on the National Emblem of Greece.
 The oil pressed from the berries is used in perfumes, candles, soap as well as in topical creams for sore muscles and arthritis.